Skip to content

 - Sterling silver requires regular cleaning to remain shiny.

-- The sterling silver push-fit charms and internally threaded charms should not be dipped in silver cleaner because the black details on the charm will be removed, as well.
-Instead, use a polishing pad or a polishing cloth meant for silver to restore the shine after each wear.
-I recommend washing your jewelry with warm, soapy water after using a polishing pad/cloth.
+- The design portion of your jewelry should not be dipped in silver cleaner because the black details on the charm will be removed, as well.
+Instead, use a polishing pad or a polishing cloth meant for silver to restore the shine when it starts to look dull.
+I recommend washing your jewelry with warm, soapy water after using a polishing pad/cloth because some polishing products leave a residue behind.

-- If you shower with your sterling silver jewelry in, remember to always completely dry it afterwards.
+- If you shower with your sterling silver jewelry in, remember to always completely dry it afterward.
+I don't recommend doing this, though!
+Dropping the nose stud down a sink or shower drain is one of the most common ways that people lose their nose jewelry.

 - Store your jewelry in an airtight bag with an anti-tarnish tab when not in use.
 The anti-tarnish tabs that I include in my packaging are good for approximately 6 months and will start to change color when they need to be replaced.